-This vegan meatball recipe is CRAZY easy to assemble and makes a great addition to any meal.
-Protein filled tofu, hearty mushrooms, and Italian seasoning are just a few of the superstar ingredients in this plant-based recipe!
+These vegan meatballs are CRAZY easy to assemble and makes a great addition to any meal.
+Protein-packed tofu, hearty mushrooms, and Italian seasoning are just a few of the superstar ingredients in this plant-based recipe!

 Meatballs were such a staple in my house growing up.
 One, because my mother is Italian and two, my parents owned a grinder (sandwich) shop and we would make the meatballs from scratch!

-Now that meat is out of my life, doesn’t mean the balls are!
+Now that meat is out of my life, it doesn’t mean the balls are!
 This recipe just has a little unconventional twist.
 Instead of meat and eggs, we use tofu, mushrooms, and flax seeds.
-The results are a perfect round ball that doesn’t crumble on contact like other veggieball recipes I’ve tried out there.
+The results are a perfect round ball that doesn’t crumble on contact like other veggie ball recipes I’ve tried out there.

 Recipes that call for simple ingredients are not only better for your health, but also your wallet!
-All the ingredients in this recipe are super cheap to buy and easily accissible!
+All the ingredients in this recipe are super cheap to buy and easily accessible!

 To begin, throw the onions, garlic, and mushrooms into a food processor until finely chopped.
 Alternatively, you can use a knife and do this step by hand, but I’m all for saving time!